Tutorial - Create sweeps from existing projects

 1. Create a project

-The auto-generated config guesses values to sweep over based on the runs you've done already.
-Edit the config to specify what ranges of hyperparameters you want to try.
-When you launch the sweep, it starts a new process on our hosted W&B sweep server.
+The auto-generated configuration guesses values to sweep over based on the runs you have completed.
+Edit the configuration to specify what ranges of hyperparameters you want to try.
+When you launch the sweep, it starts a new process on the hosted W&B sweep server.
 This centralized service coordinates the agents— the machines that are running the training jobs.